 Where Is Hot Springs National Park?

-Hot Springs National Park is in central Arkansas, covering an area of 5,550 square miles, in the rolling hills of the Ouachita Mountains.
+Hot Springs National Park is in central Arkansas, covering an area of 5,550 square miles in the rolling hills of the Ouachita Mountains.
 The park boasts impressive hiking trails that give way to incredible views of the surrounding forests, lakes and rivers.
 Not to mention the notable access to natural hot springs.

 By Car: If you’re driving, take Interstate 30 to Hot Springs.
 The park is easily accessible from major cities.
 From the north, Little Rock, Arkansas, is less than an hour’s drive.
 It is only 50 miles southwest of the state capital and is easily accessible via Interstate 30 and U.S. Route 70.
 Arriving from the south, Texarkana is approximately two hours away.

-By plane: The nearest airport from Hot Springs is the state’s capital, the Bill and Hillary Clinton National Airport Little Rock, which is served by a handful of major airlines.
+By plane: The nearest airport from Hot Springs is the state’s capital, the Bill and Hillary Clinton National Airport in Little Rock, which is served by a handful of major airlines.
 You can rent a car or take a shuttle bus service to Hot Springs from there.

 Once in town, you may use rental cars, taxis, or public transportation to move around.
 Furthermore, many downtown attractions are within walking distance of one another, allowing you to enjoy the scenic cityscape while strolling.